 - minimize enlarged blood vessels

-Dealing with the symptoms of rhinophyma can cause anxiety and emotional distress.
-In some cases, surgical treatment can improve appearance and help ease symptoms of anxiety and boost self-esteem.
-However, the problem may recur after treatment.
+The symptoms of rhinophyma can cause anxiety and emotional distress for some people.
+In some cases, surgical treatment can improve appearance and help ease anxiety.
+However, the problem may reappear after treatment.

 - hot foods and beverages

 - spicy foods

 - very hot or very cold temperatures

 Experts also recommend a healthy skin care routine for individuals with rosacea regardless of the subtype.
 This includes:

 - regular sunscreen use with SPF 15 or higher and UVA/UVB protection

 - sensitive skin or hypoallergenic skin moisturizer

 - proper eye care when needed such as artificial tears and safe cleansing